 Virtual governments just as virtual communities have a structure of democratic theocracy with the leader, or 'god', or moderator in charge, who can exclude any member of this community with one word or rather one click.
 However, the rest of the members of the group (the citizens of the virtual country) have equal rights, obligations, and opportunities no matter which status they have in the real community.
 In case of having wicked designs in mind, the chief of this community can come into possession of a great number of citizens who share the same values and are ready to defend them.
 This army can quickly share information and get ready to implement any decisions of the moderator.
 That is how the flash mob operates.
 Small and large groups of people quickly get together to perform a well-planned and staged activity.

-Of course, often flash mob is considered as a phenomenon of the modern mass culture with young people responding to someone's invitation to go to a certain place at a certain time and perform certain actions.
+Of course, more often than not flash mob is considered as a phenomenon of the modern mass culture with young people responding to someone's invitation to go to a certain place at a certain time and perform certain actions.
 Usually, these actions attract the attention of the public, surprise or shock the passers-by.
 These people come from the same community and have common interests and the share same values.
 Flash mob philosophy is inherent in virtual culture.
 From this point of view, this phenomenon is not dangerous.
 Flash mobs tend to pursue a cultural and informative goal.
 They are seldom involved in political activity.
 The participants of this movement see attention as their main task.
 They do not want to be a security hazard.
 However, sociologists can see a potential risk to security due to the hypothetical opportunity to summon a lot of people together with a certain task in mind.
 It is easy to do technologically, and it can have consequences - socially and politically.
 This task may be far from a cultural or social event.
 Using the values of a virtual culture, the leaders of the virtual community have all the technological tools to arrange riots in the real community and create an emergency for national security.
+It is well discussed in the thought-provoking piece: "Imagine that someone arranged a flash mob 'Worshipping the Football God' aimed at gathering some hundreds of people wearing a uniform of some football team in front of some government building to 'chant a prayer' to a football.
+Meanwhile, the information is being shared among the most aggressive fans of the rival team with an appeal to prevent this event from happening.
+Very likely it will cause a fight between two groups, which will require authorities' reaction - the law-enforcement agencies will have to stop the fight."
+Simultaneously, the opposition media will receive a message, followed by a press release, that "the authorities are beating up own nationals" (Dziundziuk, 2011).
+This scenario may as well happen in many locations and cause protests and unrest around the whole country.
+So, we consider virtual communities and their values to be able to become a potential threat to the national security system.
 Predictably, new technologies that will be able to organize people (in the real world and virtual space) according to virtual culture values are to appear in the nearest future.